 6).
 Using an undocumented workforce.

-The Chicago Regional Council of Carpenters Tax Fraud Task Force is looking into various targets, project types and government agencies that fund these projects.
+The Mid-America Carpenters Regional Council Tax Fraud Task Force is looking into various targets, project types and government agencies that fund these projects.
 If you have been of victim of Tax Fraud, please don’t hesitate to call our hotline at: